tradingview/documentation-guidelines/PineBlogPosts/README.md

 Blog posts should be well-planned and coordinated with the rollout of the feature.
 Many people must contribute to make great posts.
 Their work requires adequate time, so it's important that we give them enough of it for them to do their work properly.

-We'll start by looking at the structure of our posts, then see how to produce them.